-The green and family friendly district, Østerbro, with its zip code 2100, offers a bouquet of fashionable properties, small student accommodations, chic shopping, sophisticated deli vendors and cozy hangouts for relaxation.
+The green and family friendly district, Østerbro, with its zip code 2100, offers a bunch of fashionable properties, small student accommodations, chic shopping, sophisticated deli vendors and cozy hangouts for relaxation.
 On this 2-hour walking tour we will tell you all the narratives connected to the places we pass as well as providing you with a bunch of ideas for further exploration on your own – if you have got the whole day…

 Until the mid 1800s Østerbro was mostly known as a green countryside with grazing cattle and inns along the coastal road leading people further North.
 But during the industrialization entrepreneurs settled in the area, either in big newbuilt villas or fashionable apartment buildings – and the workers in newly constructed public housing nearby their factories.
 The population on Østerbro was growing dramatically and in the late 1800s an enormous landfill extending the coastline was launched.
 This extension became the new industrial port area of Copenhagen, and for over 100 years Nordhavn/The Northern Harbour served as an important trading hub of Northern Europe.